 Long-term Care Quality

-The third area we assessed was long-term care.
-In that category, we gave this nursing home a decent grade of C. For long-term care residents, the primary goal is to keep patients as healthy and safe as possible.
-This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
-On top of considering the amount of care provided by aids and other staff, we also looked at the number of residents vaccinated for pneumonia.
-This facility provided the vaccine to 100 percent of its patients.
+This facilities third best category is long-term care.
+We awarded it a grade of C in this category.
+This is basically a middle of the pack grade in this category.
+In determining our long-term care scores, we look at the nursing home's ability to maintain its permanent residents' health and quality of life.
+On top of assessing the volume of care provided by nurses aids and other staff, we looked at the number of residents vaccinated for pneumonia.
+This facility administered the vaccine to 100 percent of its residents, which is better than the average nursing home.
 Lastly, this nursing home was also able to limit hospitalizations.
-Indeed, it had only 0 hospitalizations per one thousand long-term resident days, which is a remarkably low number.
+Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

 Short-term Care Quality